 Balanced diet

 Eating a well-balanced diet rich in fruits, vegetables, lean proteins, and whole grains may help manage weight, promote overall health, and provide the body with essential nutrients.
+You can also explore how to manage caloric deficits using our useful calorie deficit calculator tool.

 Adequate sleep